spiral/docs/docs/en/debug/exceptions.md

 ```

 > **Note**
-> Make sure to bind your implementation to `Spiral\Snapshots\SnapshotterInterface` to enable it.
+> To enable your implementation, it is necessary to bind it to the `Spiral\Snapshots\SnapshotterInterface` interface.